Berlin's new airport is finally set to open, its future is up in the air | DW | 03.06.2020

 Fewer frequent fliers?

-Nevertheless, for years experts have been warning that BER's planning is completely outdated.
+Nevertheless, for years even before the coronavirus started spreading experts have been warning that BER's planning is completely outdated.
 When it finally opens it will be too small for the capital's projected passenger numbers.
 Airport authorities must have agreed, because a few years ago in response they revealed a five-phase "Masterplan 2040" that will continuously add onto the current structure.
 They have already starting building.

 Besides a piecemeal of tiny additions, the plan calls for a second terminal.
 In all it should be able to handle 58 million passengers by 2040; it also means BER will be a construction site for decades.
 Now the coronavirus and its impact on the travel industry have changed all calculations.